 Building new infrastructure in a city means destroying established urban areas.
 When that happens, local populations and communities are often dispersed and displaced.

-To make way for Beijing’s 2008 Olympic infrastructure, an estimated 1.5m people were forcibly evicted from their homes with minimal compensation.
-The neighbourhoods were destroyed and residents removed to the outskirts of the city far from friends, family and places of work.
+To make way for Beijing’s 2008 Olympic infrastructure, an estimated 1.5 million people were forcibly evicted from their homes with minimal compensation.
+The neighbourhoods were destroyed and residents were removed to the outskirts of the city far from friends, family and places of work.